SaferMe/saferme-api-docs/index.md

 ## Authentication
 Any of the requests to the v4 api need to be Authenticated.
-To do so you will have to inform an `Authorization` header with a api_key (token) provided by SaferMe.
+To do so you will have to provide an `Authorization` header with a api_key (token) created by SaferMe API.
 To get your token (api key) go to Integrations page on channel's control panel and select ThunderBot option.
-You will see there your channel's name and id besides your API Key.
+There you will see your channel's name, id and beside it your API Key.
+> Note: If your organization does not have any channel you will need to use [Sessions API](sessions.md) to retrieve a token (api key).

 ```
 Authorization: Token token=user_api_token